-No Heat Fluff cycle, or line drying
+Fluff Air cycle or line drying

 The chart below includes examples of items that require drying without heat.
-Use the No Heat Fluff cycle, or place the items on a line or rack to air dry.
+Use the Fluff Air cycle (if available on your dryer model), or place the items on a line or rack to air dry.